FantomeBeignet/ceten_tv/README.md

 ## Development

-A development environment for the SvelteKit app is available with Docker Compose.
+A development environment is available with Docker Compose.
 To start it, run `docker-compose -f docker-compose.dev.yml up -d`.
-The app will be available on the `http://localhost:5173` route.
+The app will be available the same way as in production, with everything running on `localhost` and hot module reloading working.